ProxioDev/ValioBungee/README.md

 This is currently deployed on [Govindas Limework!](https://Limework.net)

+## Notice about older version of than redis 6

+Due increasing issues with people running older version of redis, now within next updates redisbungee will stop working on any version running below redis 6.

 ## Compiling

 Now you can use maven without installing it using Maven wrapper [github?](https://github.com/takari/maven-wrapper) :)